NBK-code/MachineTranslation/README.md

 To spped up training a pre-trained English word embedding module from TensorFlow Hub was used.
 The module is available at https://tfhub.dev/google/tf2-preview/nnlm-en-dim128-with-normalization/1.

+The final results after long hours of training were a little underwhelming.
+So a transformer model was attempted for translation.

 ### Transformer Model

 The transformer model architecture used for English to German machine translation is displayed below.